kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 The home region for the organization's tenant is set to the location of the first user that signs up.
 If most of your users are located in a different region, that region might not be the best choice.
 You can’t move your organization’s tenant between regions by yourself.
 To [move your tenant to another region](https://learn.microsoft.com/power-bi/support/service-admin-region-move), your global Microsoft 365 administrator should open a support request.
 The relocation of a tenant to another region isn't a fully automated process, and some downtime is involved.
 Be sure to take into consideration the [prerequisites and actions](https://learn.microsoft.com/power-bi/admin/service-admin-region-move) that are required before and after the move.

+### Multi-Geo support for Fabric

 Understanding home region and capacity locations helps you make strategic selections of capacity regions, as well as the corresponding replication and recovery processes.
-When you create new capacities, your data storage is set to the home region by default.
+When you create new capacities, your data storage is set to the home region by default.</br>
 As a Fabric customer, you can deploy content to data centers in regions other than the home region of the Fabric tenant.
-If you wish to change your data storage region to another region, you'll need to enable [Multi-Geo](https://learn.microsoft.com/fabric/admin/service-admin-premium-multi-geo#enable-and-configure), a Fabric Premium feature.
+If you wish to change your data storage region to another region, you'll need to enable [Multi-Geo](https://learn.microsoft.com/fabric/admin/service-admin-premium-multi-geo#enable-and-configure), a Fabric Premium feature.Choosing a different region for your capacity doesn't entirely relocate all of your data to that region.
+[Elements](https://learn.microsoft.com/fabric/admin/service-admin-premium-multi-geo) below still remain stored in the home region for the tenant:

+1. Push datasets
+2. Dashboard/report metadata: tile names, tile queries, and any other data
+3. Service buses for gateway queries or scheduled refresh jobs
+4. Permissions
+5. Semantic model credentials
+6. Power BI Embedded Analytics Playground saved state
+7. Metadata linked to Purview Data Map

-In the case of a home region that doesn't have a paired region, capacities in any Multi-Geo enabled region may face operational issues if the home region encounters a disaster, as the core service functionality is tethered to the home region.
-Multi-Geo is a Fabric feature that helps multinational customers address regional, industry-specific, or organizational data residency requirements.
-As a Fabric customer, you can deploy content to data centers in regions other than the home region of the Fabric tenant.
+> :memo: **Note:** : In the case of a home region that doesn't have a paired region, capacities in any Multi-Geo enabled region may face operational issues if the home region encounters a disaster, as the core service functionality is tethered to the home region.

-Choosing a different region for your capacity doesn't entirely relocate all of your data to that region.
-Some data elements still remain stored in the home region.
-To see which data remains in the home region and which data is stored in the Multi-Geo enabled region, see Configure Multi-Geo support for Fabric Premium.